Design Tips for Photogenic Gardens

 Next time I will switch back to photography tips that will help frame a composition that will take advantage of good garden design.
 Notice how all the leading lines in these photos start at the bottom, off center, and lead across the photos?
 Stay tuned.

-Saxon Holt's work as a professional garden photographer is well known in EBMUD Plants and Landscapes for Summer-Dry Climates.
+Saxon Holt is a member of the CNPS Marin Chapter.
+His work as a professional garden photographer is well known in EBMUD Plants and Landscapes for Summer-Dry Climates.
 His most recent book is The American Meadow Garden.
-In addition to his workshops as Photography Program Director at San Francisco Botanical Garden he will be giving a workshop and lecture on the Beauty of Native Plants this April 28, 29 at the East Bay Regional Parks Botanical Garden.
+In addition to his workshops as Photography Program Director at San Francisco Botanical Garden.